 something to scrape between the pieces to remove too much mortar, like an old knife.

 sanded grout ( it comes in colors, so have fun)

 I buy concrete stepping stones from the local home building supply store.
 We used to make our own, but honestly, it wasn’t worth the effort.
 Stones are about $2 or $3 to buy.
 They come round or square.

 Put a concrete stepping stone on a work table so you don’t have to be bent over the whole time while creating it.
 You’ll thank me later.
 I like to cover the work table with plastic first to save it for other uses.
-Also, it’s a good idea to put the block of cement on a few little blocks of wood to raise it off the table surface and make it easier to get your fingers under when you finally pick it up to move it.
+Also, it’s a good idea to put the cement stepping stone up on a few little blocks of wood to raise it off the table surface.
+It’ll make it easier to get your fingers under when you finally pick it up to move it.

 Step 2- Cut up the dishes and tiles

-Put on your eye protection!
+Please put on your eye protection!
 I wear glasses anyway so that’s mine but really protective goggles are worth it.
-As mom would say it’s all fun till some one puts an eye out, right?

 Cut up the dishes into bits and pieces using nippers or two-wheel cutters or tile cutters.
 For cutting up tile, use the scoring wheel on the tile cutters to score the tile and then break it with the tile cutters.
 If you don’t know how to use one ask the clerk in the tile store, they’ll usually be happy to demonstrate.

 Play around a bit with the arrangement.
 You could arrange them all before hand on an area approximately the same size as the stepping stone.
 More about this later.

 Since mortar sets in about 20 minutes max, laying out your pieces on another surface will cut down on the time it takes.
 Or you could do it my way and just arrange them right on the mortar and wing it.
 Keeping in mind that the mortar loses its stickiness and you may have to make a little new mortar to finish sticking down pieces.